 In the old days, corporations had very defined statements of purpose.

 If the corporation performed business activities not defined in their corporate charters and/or articles of incorporation, these acts would be considered ultra vires, and voidable by the company under certain conditions.

 This could cause a lot of problems for anyone dealing with that business–they would literally have to read the corporate charter before engaging in a transaction.

 That sounds confusing, right?
 Well, you’re not the only one confused.
 Which is why many states, including Missouri, permit the following Limited Liability Company business purpose example:

 “Any or all lawful business for which a limited liability company may be organized under the laws of the State of Missouri”

 In the Articles of Organization listing the LLC purpose statement should include at least one sentence which defines the specific purpose for which the company is organized (for example, what it will do to make a profit).

-Some states will allow the generic statement which keeps your options for other business activities in the future.
+Some states will allow the generic general business purpose statement which keeps your options for other business activities in the future.
 Some states require additional information.
 It’s worth noting that the LLC statement of purpose can be changed, but will typically require a form and filing fee to allow the change to be made.

 “and all other legal acts permitted by limited liability companies.”

 If you are forming a real estate holding company, for example, it could read: